Breeze/northwind-demo/STEPS-Server-Core2.md

 Later, we'll work on a client that talks to our server.

-We will assume that you've already created the database and the **NorthwindCore** directory, following the steps in the [STEPS](./STEPS.md) document.
+We will assume that you've already created the database and the **server** directory, following the steps in the [STEPS](./STEPS.md) document.

 For the server, we'll start with an empty directory, and implement a Breeze API that